Did you know that you can study for two terms at the London Centre?

 For more details on the London Centre Internship program, including placement areas, the application process, and visa requirements, please visit our Internship page on SharePoint.

-If you have regularly taken music lessons on-campus and are interested to continue in London, you can sign up for a 3-unit S/U music lessons course.
+If you are a music major and have regularly taken music lessons on-campus and are interested to continue in London, you can sign up for a 3-unit S/U music lessons course.
 With this, you will earn five contact hours of private instruction from a local instructor.
 Lessons are partially subsidized (up to $500) and need to be arranged in advance.
 Typically, students taking music lessons will do so in addition to their other London Centre courses.
 Alternative arrangements would need to be discussed with the Off-Campus Programs office.

 There is a dedicated practice space at the London Centre for students to use.
 The space comes with a clavinova.
 If you are a piano student and prefer to practice on a piano, however, there are some locations in London, including public libraries, where you can play, either for free or for a small fee.
 Most students bring their own instruments.